ATTX-project/graphmanager-service/README.md

 The Graph Manager manages interaction with the Graph Store and retrieving statistics about it (e.g. list of named graphs, number of queries) and also it communicates with UnifiedViews plugins about the graph data information in the Graph Store.

-The Graph Manager Service requires python 2.7 installed.
+Full information on how to run and work with the Graph Manager Service available at: https://attx-project.github.io/Service-Graph-Manager.html

 ## API Endpoints